 The Group's overall sensitivity to interest rate movements is, in part, dependent on the underlying profitability of the Group.
-If the Group delivers profits at the level achieved in the year ended 30 June 2019 then based on 30 June 2019 year end borrowing of \$1.6m a plus or minus 2% movement in interest rates (+/- \$31,860) would not cause a material change in underlying profitability of the Group.
+If the Group delivers profits at the level achieved in the year ended 30 June 2020 then based on 30 June 2020 year end borrowing of \$3.1m a plus or minus 2% movement in interest rates (+/- \$62,000) would not cause a material change in underlying profitability of the Group.

 The Group has adopted a policy of predominantly borrowing in Australian dollars with Australian banks and/or other financial institutions as it builds its offshore businesses.
 The Group does have an overdraft in its 100% subsidiary Compumedics Germany GmbH.
 The facility limit is EUR350k.
-The Group also has a USD500k invoice finance facility in its Compumedics USA subsidiary.
+The Group also has a USD637k payroll protection loan in its Compumedics USA subsidiary as a result of government assistance for the COVID-19 pandemic.
+If the USA subsidiary meets certain requirements as at December 31, 2020, this loan will be forgiven.
 As appropriate, the Group will continue to evolve its borrowing profile such that borrowings are spread across territories in relation to the business undertaken in those territories.